herrbmann/AudioDeviceControl/README.md

 AudioDeviceControl is a lightweight macOS menu bar app that automatically selects your preferred audio input and output device — based on a priority list you define.
 No more AirPods chaos, wrong microphones, or constant switching.

-> Tip: Add your own images in the "Screenshots" section below when you’re ready.

 ---